Tax guide

 ITR-4Eligible resident individual, HUF, or firm other than LLP using presumptive taxation under applicable sections, subject to form exclusions and limits.

-The form decision should happen after the documents are visible.
-For example, a salaried taxpayer may appear eligible for ITR-1 until a broker report shows capital gains, until AIS shows foreign dividend, or until a carried-forward loss needs to be reported.
-A freelancer may appear simple until receipts, TDS, GST turnover, books, or presumptive taxation eligibility point toward ITR-3 or ITR-4.
+The form decision should follow the documents, not precede them.
+A salaried taxpayer may look eligible for ITR-1 until the broker report shows capital gains, AIS flags a foreign dividend, or a carried-forward loss needs to appear in the return.
+A freelancer may seem straightforward until receipts, TDS credits, GST turnover, books, or presumptive taxation eligibility push the case toward ITR-3 or ITR-4.

 Practical example

-A taxpayer has salary, mutual fund gains, and F&O loss.
-Salary does not make the case simple.
-The F&O loss can require business-income treatment, books review, and ITR-3 instead of ITR-2.
+Take a taxpayer with salary income, mutual fund gains, and an F&O loss.
+The salary does not make the case simple.
+The F&O loss commonly requires business-income treatment, which means reviewing books, computing turnover, and considering ITR-3 rather than ITR-2.

 Document reconciliation matrix